LSSTDESC/rail/docs/source/demonstrations.rst

 performance of those estimators.
 Finally, it shows a few methods that converts p(z) for a set of objects to an ensemble distribution n(z).

-The `estimation <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/estimation_examples/RAIL_estimation_demo.html>`_ notebook focus more on the estimation parts of the analysis, and demonstrates a few additional estimation algorithms.
+The `estimation <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/estimation_examples/RAIL_estimation_demo.html>`_ notebook focuses more on the estimation parts of the analysis, and demonstrates a few additional estimation algorithms.

 The `evaluation <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/evaluation_examples/demo.html>`_ of the estimator performance is described in more depth in its own notebook.